The Best Humidifier

 We excluded warm mist humidifiers from our top spots due to the risk of burns.
+The biggest draw card of a warm mist humidifier is also its Achilles heel.
+It boils water in order to release steam, which can offer comfort for those with colds, but also means a bad scalding is just one accidental table bump away.
 For those with their heart set on one, we recommend the Vicks V750 ($40) for a single reason: It is the least likely to tip over.
 The addition of grips on the feet prevent it from wobbling like its competitors.
 The Vicks comes with a reasonable $40 price tag, an accessible tank hole for refilling, and a simple base for cleaning.
 Bonus: it provides a medicine cup for menthol as well, which can further soothe stuffy noses during colder months.
 You’ll probably want to buy a hygrometer to keep an eye on humidity levels.
-The biggest draw card of a warm mist humidifier is also its Achilles heel.
-It boils water in order to release steam, making a bad scalding just one accidental table bump away.
-So if your home has pets or children, you should definitely go for the Vornado instead.
+But due to safety concerns, if your home has pets or children, you should definitely go for the Vornado instead.

 If you’re looking for fast humidity, and are willing to sacrifice some key features, like an internal humidistat, we recommend the ultrasonic Sunpentown SU-4010 ($85).
 Compared to their evaporator counterparts, the ultrasonic humidifiers we tested were simply less reliable and not recommended by our experts.
 Touillon explained "technology that simply sprays water in the air is not as good as the technology that uses airflow on a water surface, which avoids heavy droplets of water in the air."
 He explained that pollutants can stick to heavier water droplets, but it's not cleaning the air.
 On the contrary, it can actually help mold and microbes to grow.